Validator

 Explanation:

-If the validation exception is not caught by the business code, the webman framework will automatically catch it and return json data (similar to {"code":500, "msg":"xxx"}) or a normal exception page based on the HTTP request header.
-If the returned format does not meet the business requirements, developers can catch the ValidationException exception themselves and return the required data, similar to the example below:
+If the business code does not catch the validation exception, the webman framework will automatically catch it and return either JSON data based on the HTTP request header (similar to {"code":500, "msg":"xxx"}) or a normal exception page.
+If the return format does not meet business requirements, developers can catch the ValidationException exception themselves and return the needed data, similar to the following example:

 <?php